mlmed/torchxrayvision/BENCHMARKS.md

+This file contains benchmark AUC performance for predicting each pathlogy on 20% of each dataset.

 To reproduce these results use the script `scripts/model_calibrate.py`.
 This script will take a long time so it will cache the results so you can work with them after the compute is done.
 The script also calculates the calibration for a model but those outputs can be ignored for this benchmarking.
 Below is an example of running different models on the `nih` dataset and writing the output as markdown.

 ```